AgnosPCB/documentation/docs/how_to/Inspection_workflow.md

 - Connect the power supply to the inspection platform on the rear panel
 - Turn on the monitor
 - Connect the power supply to the computer and turn on it
-- Once the system have started, open the app by pressing doubleclick in the desktop icon
+- Once the system has started, open the app by double-clicking the desktop icon
-- **For ONLINE units only**: a login windows will pop up asking for your AgnosPCB's account credentials.
-The credentials will be stored in the unmkdit for future use and it will not require to login again.
+- **For ONLINE units only**: a login window will pop up asking for your AgnosPCB's account credentials.
+The credentials will be stored on the unit for future use, and you will not need to log in again.

 ![Login window](../assets/v7/uui-login.png){.center}